 How can I avoid problems with charcoal rot in the future?
 Plant high quality, pathogen-free seed to prevent introduction of the charcoal rot pathogen into fields that are not currently infested.
 In fields where M. phaseolina is already present, any cultural practices that minimize plant stress will reduce the risk of charcoal rot.
 Use tillage practices (e.g., no-till) that maintain soil moisture, and irrigate where possible during dry periods to reduce drought stress.
 Lower plant populations and maintain good weed control to minimize stress from competition for soil nutrients.
 In addition, optimize soil fertility levels, particularly phosphorus.
 Rotations with wheat may provide some control of charcoal rot.
 However, because M. phaseolina has a wide host range (including corn), crop rotation may not provide sufficient control of charcoal rot.
 A moderate level of partial resistance is known in soybean varieties in maturity groups IV and higher.
 Unfortunately these varieties are not suitable for production in Wisconsin.
 Whether partial resistance is present in commercial varieties suitable to be grown in Wisconsin (maturity groups I and II) is not known.

-For more information on charcoal rot of soybean: See UW-Extension Bulletin A4037 “Charcoal Rot Management in the North Central Region” (available at http://learningstore.uwex.edu) Contact your county Extension agent.
+For more information on charcoal rot of soybean: See UW Bulletin A4037 (Charcoal Rot Management in the North Central Region), available at https://learningstore.extension.wisc.edu/, or contact your county Extension agent.

 References to pesticide products in this publication are for your convenience and are not an endorsement or criticism of one product over similar products.
 You are responsible for using pesticides according to the manufacturer’s current label directions.
 Follow directions exactly to protect the environment and people from pesticide exposure.
 Failure to do so violates the law.

 Thanks to Craig Grau, Kevan Klingberg and Ken Williams for reviewing this document.